chauth/confluence_http_authenticator/README.md

 There are many security concerns that you should be aware of when setting up and configuring your SSO, Confluence, and the authenticator.
 Here are just a few, since there are too many to list here, and it is outside of the scope of this document:

 * Don't allow local logins unless you take steps to block the Confluence "Invite Users" feature from functioning using mod_rewrite or similar methods.
 The invite feature establishes a static URL "back door" into the system that allows for total control over an account name and password, which allows an attacker to impersonate an SSO-based user account.
 * If you use HTTP headers to define the username, email address, and/or fullname of users, be aware that users may be able to inject HTTP headers.
 If you must user HTTP headers for these, ensure that something is removing those user-provided headers.
-But it would be better to set the strategy for each attribute to 1 (request.getAttribute only) in the authenticator config and making adjustments as needed to your SSO to support that, if at all possible, e.g.
+But it would be better to set the strategy for each attribute to 1 (request.getAttribute only.
+See remoteUserAuthenticator.properties for more information.) in the authenticator config and making adjustments as needed to your SSO to support that, if at all possible, e.g.

 ```
 header.remote_user.strategy=1